 #6 External Hard Drive / Backup System

 Not all photographers are the most tech-savvy but it’s important to find a backup system that works effectively for you.
 We spend hours upon hours out in the field capturing beautiful images, then more hours at home processing them.
-Wouldn’t it be a pity to loose all those images you’ve put countless hours into creating due to a hard drive failure?
+Wouldn’t it be a pity to lose all those images you’ve put countless hours into creating due to a hard drive failure?

 There are many ways of backing up images and I suggest searching for what seems most efficient for you.
 Some photographers use RAID systems, some use cloud services and some save the memory cards.
 There’s no right or wrong as long as you figure out a way to safely store your images and back them up in case something happens to your main drive.